 If you’re across most things in the writing/publishing process but want someone you can quickly email or call for help if you’re stuck, this is the option for you.

 Cost: $350 for the first hour, $150/hr thereafter

 2. On a fixed retainer

-If you need someone to work through the whole process with you, from start to finish, this is the option for you.
+If you’d like someone on hand to work through the whole process with you one-on-one, this is the most cost-effective option.
 The retainer is payable up front, gives you access to me for one year, and includes:

 - Developmental Edit.

 - Access to everything I know about book writing, publishing and design.